 The Jewish refugees in Lithuania were in dire straits, watching as the gates to the world were closed to them.
 It had become practically impossible to obtain immigration visas to anywhere in the world.
 In their desperate search for countries that would permit them to enter, they had found out that Curacao – a Dutch colony – required no entry visas.
 This would enable them to leave Lithuania, but since the war had blocked all travel possibilities westwards, the delegation had come to the Japanese Consul with the request to issue transit visas.
 With these transit visas they would be able to obtain permission to cross the Soviet Union.

 The Japanese consul asked for time to obtain authorization from his superiors to grant the visas.
 Nothing indicated that the Japanese Foreign Ministry would agree to this unusual request.
 However, Sugihara was very troubled by the refugees' plight and therefore began issuing visas at his own initiative and without having obtained his ministry’s support.
-Nine days later the response from Tokyo arrived.
-The proposal was rejected, and authorization to grant transit visas was denied.
-Sugihara decided to continue with the distribution of the visas anyhow.
-His wife later described how the predicament of the desperate Jewish refugees had impacted her husband.
-After the meeting with the delegation he was troubled and contemplative until he decided to go ahead and disobey his orders.
-Within a brief span of time before the consulate was closed down and Sugihara had to leave Kaunas, he provided approximately 3,500 transit visas.
+Nine days later, the response from Tokyo arrived.
+The ministry rejected any change in the instructions and reiterated that the conditions for issuing transit visas were the existence of a valid visa for the applicant's final destination and proof that the applicant would be able to pay the travel to their final destination and for their stay in Japan.
+Although many of the Jews did not fall within these criteria, Sugihara decided to continue with the distribution of the visas anyhow.
+His wife later described how the predicament of the desperate Jewish refugees had affected her husband.
+After the meeting with the delegation, he was troubled and contemplative until he decided to go ahead and disobey his orders.
+Within a brief span of time before the consulate was closed down and Sugihara had to leave Kaunas, he provided between 2,100 and 3,500 transit visas.
 Thanks to Sugihara they were able to leave Europe and the murder that was to begin a year later.
 Among the recipients of visas were many rabbis and Talmudic students.
 Their narrow escape enabled them to re-establish the Jewish traditional schools elsewhere.

 With a near deadline for leaving the country and a small staff, Sugihara stamped some of the passports himself.
 It is said that he was stamping passports even at the railway station, as he was leaving Lithuania.
 He also enlisted the help of some of the Jews to stamp the passports.
 With no knowledge of Japanese, some of the stamps were put in upside down.
 While all this was going on, Sugihara was receiving dispatches from Tokyo warning him against issuing visas without due process.